rytsikau/ee.Yrewind/README.md

     yrewind -url=[url] -duration=[minutes]

 Specifies the required duration in minutes.
 The minimum value is 1, the maximum is limited to 60.
 If parameter is absent, the program will use the default value of 60.
-The following example will save the last 15 minutes of the live stream up to the moment the program was started:
+The following example will save the last 15 minutes of the livestream up to the moment the program was started:
 >     yrewind -url=youtube.com/watch?v=9Auq9mYxFEE -duration=15